Alden B. Dow

-Alden B. Dow (April 10, 1904 – August 20, 1983) was an American architect based in Midland, Michigan, and known for his contributions to the style of Michigan Modern.
-During a career that spanned from the 1930s to the 1960s, he designed more than 70 residences and dozens of churches, schools, civic and art centers, and commercial buildings.
-His personal residence, the Midland Center for the Arts, and the 1950s Grace A. Dow Memorial Library (named in honor of his mother) are among numerous examples of his work located in his hometown of Midland, Michigan.
-The son of Herbert Henry Dow (founder of the Dow Chemical Company) and philanthropist Grace A. Dow, Dow is known for his prolific architectural designs.
+Alden B. Dow (April 10, 1904 – August 20, 1983), an architect based in Midland, Michigan, was renowned for his contributions to the Michigan Modern style.
+Beginning in the 1930s, he designed more than 70 residences and dozens of churches, schools, civic and art centers, and commercial buildings during his 30+ year career.
+The Midland Center for the Arts, the 1950s Grace A. Dow Memorial Library (named in honor of his mother), his many contributions to Dow Gardens and his former residence, the Alden Dow House and Studio, are among the numerous examples of his work located in his hometown of Midland, Michigan.
+He is the son of industrialist Herbert Dow, the founder of the Dow Chemical Company, and his wife, philanthropist Grace A. Dow who in 1936 founded the Herbert H. and Grace A. Dow Foundation in memory of her husband.
+Dow is known for his prolific and striking Modernist architectural designs.
+He served on the board of Dow Chemical Company for most of his adult life.

 Biography

 Education

-Alden B. Dow attended the Midland Public Schools through high school.
+Alden B. Dow attended Midland Public Schools through high school.
 He attended the University of Michigan to study engineering in preparation to join his father's chemical manufacturing company.
 After three years, Dow transferred as a student of architecture at Columbia University, where he graduated in 1931.

-That year he married Vada Bennett, also of Midland.
-Her father Earl Bennett worked at the Dow Chemical Company, a major employer in the city.
+That year, he married Vada Bennett, also of Midland.
+Her father, Earl Bennett, was chairman of the board of directors at the Dow Chemical Company, a major employer in the city.
 The couple had three children together: Michael Lloyd Dow, Mary Lloyd Dow, and Barbara Alden Dow.

 After working for a year and a half with the architectural firm of Frantz and Spence in nearby Saginaw, he and Vada studied with architect Frank Lloyd Wright at his Taliesin studio in Spring Green, Wisconsin, for the summer in 1933.